How to Build a Wintelligent (No Floor)

 Door panel codes begin with "DR".

-The assembly drawing included with your shipment, generally found inside the door package, demonstrates your panel layout and shows you where each panel goes.
+The assembly drawing included with your shipment, generally found inside the door package, demonstrates your panel layout and shows where each panel goes.
 This drawing will serve as a reference throughout the assembly process.
 Keep it handy.

 When handling panels, keep them flat and avoid resting them on the edges of the corners to minimize the possibility of damaging them.
 Stack the panels on an elevated platform if the ground is wet and cover them with waterproof sheathing if you will be storing them outside.